bmurmann/tt09-decimation_filter/docs/info.md

 ## How it works

-Decimation filter used to reduce the sample frequency of an ADC by a factor of 16.
+Decimation filter used to reduce the sample frequency of an incremental and a regular Delta-Sigma Modulator by a factor of 16.

 Input: 1 bit
 Output: 16 bits